Metropolis Pt. 2: Scenes from a Memory: Reception

 Metropolis Pt.
 2: Scenes from a Memory reached #73 on the Billboard 200 albums chart, #2 on the Billboard Top Internet Albums, #6 on the Finnish Albums Chart, and #8 on the German Albums Chart.
 The album received acclaim from various sources.
 It was ranked number 95 in the October 2006 issue of Guitar World magazine's list of "The greatest 100 guitar albums of all time".
 It was also ranked as the 15th Greatest Concept Album (as of March 2003) by Classic Rock Magazine.
 The German Rock Hard magazine voted it Album of the Month, giving it a perfect score, and eventually ranked it number 410 in their book The 500 Greatest Rock & Metal Albums of All Time in 2005.

 In 2012, the readers of Rolling Stone voted the album into the #1 position in their "Your Favorite Prog Rock Albums of All Time" poll.
 Scenes from a Memory was also ranked by the same magazine at #29 in their list of "50 Greatest Prog Rock Albums of All Time".

 In 2015, The Prog Report ranked it #3 in the Top 50 Modern Prog Albums 1990–2015.

 Jordan Blum of PopMatters called the album "the greatest progressive metal work of all time."

-Loudwire named it #14 in their list of "Top 25 Progressive Metal Albums of All Time."
+Loudwire named it #14 in their list of "Top 25 Progressive Metal Albums of All Time" and placed it on top of their "12 Best Prog Metal Albums of the '90s" list.